1987 Great Taste Coffee Makers season: PBA-IBA series

-On September 20, the PBA stage a special tournament in partnership with a new league in the United States called International Basketball Association (IBA) for players 6"4 and below, the top three teams in the All-Filipino Conference participated in a four-team field, along with the IBA Selection.
-PBA teams fielded two imports and Great Taste paraded Dexter Shouse, on loan to Shell, and Dwight Moody.
-Great Taste unveil its new product and renamed its team Great Taste Instant Milk starting with this one-week sideshow.
+On September 20, the PBA stage a special tournament in partnership with a new league in the United States called International Basketball Association (IBA) for players 6'4" and below.
+The top three teams in the All-Filipino Conference participated in a four-team field, along with the IBA Selection.
+PBA teams fielded two imports, and Great Taste paraded Dexter Shouse, on loan to Shell, and Dwight Moody.
+Great Taste unveiled its new product and renamed its team Great Taste Instant Milk starting with this one-week sideshow.
 The Milk Masters landed in a one-game championship and lost to the IBA All Stars.

 Notable dates

-April 2: Great Taste humiliated Ginebra San Miguel, 145-121, for their third straight win after an opening day loss and forge a three-way tie for leadership with Tanduay and Magnolia with similar 3-1 won-loss slates.
+April 2: Great Taste humiliated Ginebra San Miguel, 145-121, for their third straight win after an opening day loss and forged a three-way tie for leadership with Tanduay and Magnolia with similar 3-1 win-loss slates.
 Import Michael Young led the Coffee Makers with 46 points and got ample support from rookie Allan Caidic's 28 points.

 April 7: Great Taste overwhelmed Magnolia Ice Cream, 119-106, leading by as many as 23 points in the final quarter.
 Michael Young and Allan Caidic's three-point bombs ripped the game apart from a 69-all deadlock in the third period.

 April 30: Great Taste pulled off a 152-140 overtime win over Ginebra San Miguel to move into a share of the lead with Tanduay at seven wins and two losses in the Open Conference.
-Rookie Allan Caidic scored 16 of the Coffee Makers' amazing 26 points in the extension period and finish with 32 points.
-Michael Young and Ricardo Brown, whose combined last 8 points in regulation forces an overtime, scored 59 and 33 points respectively.
+Rookie Allan Caidic scored 16 of the Coffee Makers' amazing 26 points in the extension period and finished with 32 points.
+Michael Young and Ricardo Brown, whose combined last 8 points in regulation forced an overtime, scored 59 and 33 points respectively.

-July 21: Great Taste seized solo leadership and remain unbeaten in three starts in the All-Filipino Conference, topping Hills Bros.
+July 21: Great Taste seized solo leadership and remained unbeaten in three starts in the All-Filipino Conference, topping Hills Bros.
 Coffee Kings, 102-90.

-July 30: Allan Caidic scored 27 points and hit a clutch triple as Great Taste hold off Tanduay, 116-113, for their fifth win in six games and push the Rhum Makers to the brink of elimination in the All-Filipino Conference with their fifth loss with only one win.
+July 30: Allan Caidic scored 27 points and hit a clutch triple as Great Taste held off Tanduay, 116-113, for their fifth win in six games and pushed the Rhum Makers to the brink of elimination in the All-Filipino Conference with their fifth loss with only one win.

 October 15: Drawing inspiration from the return of Ricardo Brown, the Great Taste Milk Masters turned back Tanduay Rhum Makers, 143-124, for their first win in the Reinforced Conference after losing their first three games.
-The Milk Masters withstood the torrid shooting of Tanduay import Freeman Williams in the third quarter which gave him a total of 72 points.
+The Milk Masters withstood the torrid shooting of Tanduay import Freeman Williams in the third quarter, which gave him a total of 72 points.

 October 25: Darryl Kennedy scored 43 points to lead Great Taste to a 114-105 win over San Miguel Beer for only their second victory in seven games.
-Kennedy replaces Jeff Taylor after the Milk Masters posted a 1-4 won-loss card in the first round of eliminations.
+Kennedy replaced Jeff Taylor after the Milk Masters posted a 1-4 win-loss card in the first round of eliminations.